-- Try searching for tweets written by a specific gender by selecting the gender from the dropdown box (see above) and clicking on the Search button.
+- Try searching for texts written by a specific gender by selecting the gender from the dropdown box (see above) and clicking on the Search button.
 Mozdeh estimates gender by first name matching with genders from the 1990 US census.
 It allocates genders to about 30% of users.
 These are people with an identifiable first name that is 90% male or 90% female in the 1990 US census (accuracy estimates).

-- Try searching for tweets with a given positive and/or negative sentiment range by entering minimum and/or maximum positive and negative sentiment strength values in the sentiment boxes and clicking on the Search button.
+- Try searching for texts with a given positive and/or negative sentiment range by entering minimum and/or maximum positive and negative sentiment strength values in the sentiment boxes and clicking on the Search button.
 The scale is from 1 (no sentiment) to 5 (very strong sentiment).
-So a positive sentiment setting of 3 and 5 would generate a list of tweets with moderate, strong or very strong positive sentiment.
+So a positive sentiment setting of 3 and 5 would generate a list of texts with moderate, strong or very strong positive sentiment.

-- Try searching for tweets written by a specific date range by finding the numbers of the first and last date to search for from the First date to show dropdown box (see above) and adding them in square brackets after the search term, then clicking on the Search button.
+- Try searching for texts written by a specific date range by finding the numbers of the first and last date to search for from the First date to show dropdown box (see above) and adding them in square brackets after the search term, then clicking on the Search button.
 The example below searches for texts containing room in the first three dates (in this case all dates from 2002).

 Wildcards are allowed in phrase searches in the above interface.
 For example, "I * you" matches any three word phrase where the first word is I and the last is you.